How to Meal Prep without Becoming Overwhelmed

 Some people like to do a whole week all at once and get it over with.
 Other may opt for preparing a few days’ meals at a time.
 It’s entirely up to you.
 The whole point is not only to make your life easier but to ensure you are eating healthy foods as well.
 You are free to utilize mail prep in whatever way you choose, but this post is about using mail prep to be healthier.
-Therefore this isn’t about cooking fattening dishes, trying out recipes, or making a bunch of sugary deserts for later.
+Therefore this isn’t about cooking fattening dishes, trying out recipes, or making a bunch of sugary desserts for later.
 Meal planning should change your whole outlook on food while giving you an easy approach to keeping consistent with your healthy food choices.

 Keep it simple.
 The quickest way to overwhelm yourself and give up on meal prepping is to start complicating things by trying to make fancy meals and become a master chef all at the same time.
 This is especially true if you don’t know how to cook or don’t enjoy cooking.
 Take the time to learn a few basic steps in cooking.
 Pick a few staples that you’ll use time and time again.
 For example, chicken is a great choice.
 Learn how to bake chicken first before you go trying to meal prep.
 Then from there you can make chicken salad, chicken and pasta, etc. This may sound a little ridiculous but some people really are that clueless in the kitchen.
 If you’re one of them, don’t let your lack of cooking skills deter you from meal prepping.
 Find simple dishes to make and you will enjoy prepping much better.

 Get the hard stuff out the way first